icons8/free/README.md

 * Equilateral: [bool](#bool) = `False`

 ### <a name="Frame"></a>Frame
-Frames are a special type of layer that serves as a container for other layers or layer groups.
+Frames are a special type of layers that serves as a container for other layers or layer groups.
 Frames are a must for prototypes.

 Has all properties of [`Styled`](#Styled), plus: